Asynchronous multi-class traffic management in wide area networks: System Design and Algorithms

+Based on the theorems proposed in Sec.
+IV, we propose a system design of the asynchronous TE paradigm.

+As introduced in Sec.
+III-B, a path selector is employed by each service broker for routing.
 The path selector utilizes two routing policies for delay-sensitive and delay-tolerant flows, as in Algorithm 1.
-For delay-sensitive flows, an increase in end-to-end delivery delay may cause significant user experience degradation.
-The delivery delay is the sum of link propagation delay and queueing delay.
+For delay-sensitive flows, an increase in E2E delivery delay may cause significant user experience degradation.
+The E2E delivery delay is the sum of link propagation delays and queueing delays.
 The link propagation delay $d_{et}$ depends on the link length, usually a fixed value.
 In addition, the queueing delay $q_{et}$ of link $e$ can be estimated using Little's Law as

-Then, a shortest-delay path strategy is used based on $d_{et}$ and $q_{et}$ as in lines 5-6 of algorithm 1.
-For delay-tolerant flows, users are more concerned about throughput than end-to-end delivery delay, and the maximum achievable throughput is

-Consequently, a lowest-price path strategy is utilized, as shown in lines 8-9 of algorithm 1.
-After selecting the paths, the service broker calculates the bandwidth allocation $x_{jp}^*$ for each flow and configures $\langle j, \Theta_{jp}, x_{jp}^*\rangle$ to the meter of corresponding edge node.
-The meter is responsible for tracking the traffic rates of flows and discarding the packets that exceed their allocated bandwidth.
-The complete FDTC action can be depicted using the following pseudo-code.
+Then, a shortest-delay path strategy is used based on $d_{et}$ and $q_{et}$ as in line 6 of Algorithm 1.
+For delay-tolerant flows, users are more concerned about throughput than the E2E delivery delay.
+The maximum throughput is achieved when the network allocates bandwidth on the lowest-price path of a flow.
+Consequently, a lowest-price path strategy is utilized, as shown in line 8 of Algorithm 1.
+After selecting a path, the service broker calculates the bandwidth allocation $x_{jp}^*$ and configures $\langle j, \Theta_{jp}, x_{jp}^*\rangle$ to the meter of corresponding edge node.
+The meter is responsible for tracking the traffic rates of flows and discarding the packets that exceed the allocated bandwidth.
+The complete FDTC action can be depicted using the pseudo-code in Algorithm 1.

 The prices and delay parameters used in the FDTC action are provided and updated by the TE server.
 Initially, a traffic rate monitor is deployed in each core switch, which records the traffic rate $r_{pt}^s$, data volumes $R_{pt}^s$ in $Q_p^s$ of each associated path $p$, and idle bandwidth $\mathcal{I}_{et}$.
-The core switches upload $r_{pt}^s, R_{pt}^s, \mathcal{I}_{et}$ to the TE server when the preset condition is met.
+The core switches upload $r_{pt}^s, R_{pt}^s, \mathcal{I}_{et}$ to the TE server when a preset condition of link price update is met.
 Afterwards, the TE server employs Algorithm 2 to calculate a new set of prices and configures them to underlying nodes with the assistance of the SDN controller.